 - Subverted in the Severed DLC for Dead Space 2.
 At one point, you come along a large elevator in the mining tunnels and begin a slow descent, when everything suddenly stops.
-It's quiet, your only light source are flashing red lights on the lift, and any Genre Savvy player is likely expecting an oncoming onslaught of Necromorphs.
+It's quiet, your only light source are flashing red lights on the lift, and players are likely expecting an oncoming onslaught of Necromorphs.
 This atmosphere remains for a solid minute.
 Cue the brakes failing out of nowhere and the elevator falling at full speed towards the ground, an unholy squeal emanating from the grinding metal as you make your way down.
 Double Subverted when you end up fighting Necromorphs on the elevator anyways - you just have to do it hanging upside-down off the edge.

 - The Resident Evil series has had several elevator action sequences — as in Metal Gear Solid, it's used to force the player to fight in a game which otherwise does not encourage mindless combat.

-- One of the most annoying enemies in Silent Hill Homecoming is introduced when several of them ambush Alex in a hotel elevator.
+- One of the most annoying enemies in Silent Hill: Homecoming is introduced when several of them ambush Alex in a hotel elevator.

 - In UT2k4 Mod Alien Swarm, There are several large elevators.
 Every single one of them has a huge fight associated with it.
 The first is accompanied by awesome music and slow-motion for the entire fight.
 The "stand-alone" Source version of Alien Swarm has the same, with the visuals lifted directly from Metal Gear Solid.